KerryMin/what2watch/README.md

 # What 2 Watch

-A project i made to help me combat my indecisiveness when it comes to selecting movies.
+A project I made to help me combat my indecisiveness when it comes to selecting movies.

 ## Technologies Used